gaabrielfranco/pinpointing-attention-causal-communication/README.md

     * **Description**: Use this flag for lazy evaluation of $\Omega$ matrix computation.
 This is helpful if the SVD of $\Omega$ is not already cached.
 (No value needed)
     * **Action**: `store_true`
 * `-b, --batch`
-    * **Description**: Batch size for processing.
+    * **Description**: Batch ID for processing.
+Batch size is defined in the code depending on the task.
 Used for Gemma-2B due to memory constraints.
 Adjust as needed.
     * **Type**: `int`
     * **Default**: None
 * `-tt, --trace_w_tokens`